 In order to appeal to the values of a Gen Z audience, you have to show you stand for something.
 Figure out what your main cause will be.
 Then decide on a clear action plan to make sure your brand is living that cause.

 This has to go beyond mentioning it in campaigns.
-If you choose an environmental cause, what specific steps will your company make to reduce waste and minimize your impact on pollution?
-If it’s gender equality (across all genders, not just the two most often referenced), how are you going to bring that into your hiring practices and the language you use?
+If you choose an environmental cause, what specific steps will your company take to minimize your impact on pollution?
+If it’s gender equality, how are you going to bring that into your hiring practices and the language you use?
 Will you partner with nonprofit organizations, either sending a percentage of your profits or committing to product donations?

-One thing you can do right now, as we’re all inundated with brand emails about coronavirus, is demonstrate your commitment to support your employees.
-Are you making sure your employees will have all associated health care costs covered, receive paid sick leave, and have continued income if they can’t come in for a while?
-You could also go a step further and use your influence to encourage followers to help out a nonprofit in need, like Nuts.com did with Feeding America.
+One thing you can do, as we’re all inundated with brand emails about Covid, is demonstrate your commitment to your employees.
+Are you making sure your employees have all associated health care costs covered and paid sick leave?
+You could also use your influence to encourage followers to help out a nonprofit, like Nuts.com did with Feeding America.

 Figure out who you want to be.

-Gen Z provides a good incentive to bring ethical choices into how you do business, but they’re not the only good reason to do so.
+Gen Z provides a good incentive to bring ethical choices into your business, but they’re not the only reason.
 When employees know the company they work for stands for something, it’s good for morale.
 And as a business, you get the chance to use your powers for something good—a calling that goes beyond profits and KPIs.